davepinch/pinchy.cc/content/topics/wars/vietnam-war/saigon-execution/commons.wikimedia.org.md

 ﻿---
 title: "Saigon Execution.jpg (Wikimedia Commons)"
 author: Eddie Adams, Associated Press
+description: "Nguyễn Ngọc Loan executes Viet Cong Captain Nguyễn Văn Lém.
+This Associated Press photograph won the 1969 Pulitzer Prize for Spot News Photography.
+Film also exists of this event, but owing to the more graphic nature of the film, the photograph is more widely known."
 license: public domain
 photograph of: Saigon Execution
 picture: "https://upload.wikimedia.org/wikipedia/commons/8/8c/Saigon_Execution.jpg"